-Auto Body Repair (One-year Program)
+Auto Body Repair (Certificate)

-This program has been developed to prepare the student for entry level employment within the automotive industry as an auto body repair apprentice.
-Students will develop skills through actual experience in the automotive body repair laboratories and through cooperative on-the-job training.
+This one-year program has been developed to prepare the student for entry level employment within the automotive industry as an auto body repair apprentice.
+Students will develop skills through actual experience in the automotive body repair laboratories and through cooperative work experience.
 All the courses will be presented in an individualized self-paced format.
-Students may elect to earn a certificate after completing the technical courses or they may wish to apply the certificate courses towards the Associate Arts and Sciences Degree.
+Students may elect to earn a certificate after completing the technical courses or they may wish to apply the certificate courses towards the Associate Degree in Applied Arts and Sciences Degree.
 Credit can be earned for on the job experience.